Rays' 11-game win streak ends, fall to Keller, Royals 2-1 - WTMJ

 FLASHING LEATHER

-Rays center fielder Kevin Kiermaier made a nifty running catch on Andrew Benintendi’s drive to the left-center field warning track in the second.
+Kiermaier made a nifty running catch on Andrew Benintendi’s drive to the left-center field warning track in the second.
 He made the grab behind left fielder Austin Meadows, who was also trying to track down the ball.
-Kiermaier also made a leaping catch at the wall on Benintendi fly in the eighth.
+Kiermaier also made a leaping catch at the wall on Benintendi’s fly in the eighth.

+“That’s what I love doing … I love to make plays for our pitchers,” Kiermaier said.
+“It would have been a lot cooler if won tonight.”

 TARGET REACHED